 Jay Baker has been active in social enterprise in both Britain and Canada, is a Fellow of the School for Social Entrepreneurs and was a founding director of Rotherham Open Arts Renaissance (ROAR) and a former elected director of Wilfrid Laurier University Students’ Public Interest Research Group (LSPIRG).
 He is qualified in youth work, coaching, teaching, and in managing voluntary and community organisations, and has a Diploma in Media from the University of Leeds.
 He is well versed in multimedia, and has directed and produced documentaries, written books, and developed from scratch successful brands, as well as taken on public speaking engagements to audiences of thousands of people.
 Jay has been a long-time propaganda critic and is interested in how media and communications can be used for social good.

-We are passionate about radical ideas, social activism, democratisation of the economy, basic income, urban rights, veganism, comic books, open source, football and coffee!
+We are passionate about the realisation of radical ideas, as well as social activism, democratisation of the workplace and economy, basic income, urban rights, veganism, comic books, open source, football and the starting point for all of these: coffee!